GitoriousLispBackup/eql/README.txt

 BUILD (see also: "Windows Easy Guide" in doc/)
 =====

-(N.B. for rebuilding, please see the README-REBUILD.txt)
+(N.B. for rebuilding, please see README-REBUILD.txt)

   [Windows]
     You first need to adapt the file src/windows.pri (include & library paths).